 Rules Regarding Conflict

-Directors, committee members, and other CoC Board Members, or any relevant CoC Member, must abide by the following rules in order to avoid conflicts of interest and promote public confidence in the integrity of the CoC and its processes.
+Directors, committee members, and other CoC Board Members or relevant CoC Members, must abide by the following rules in order to avoid conflicts of interest and promote public confidence in the integrity of the CoC and its processes.
 Failure to honor these rules will be grounds for removal from the Board and any of its committees.
 Directors, committee members, and other CoC agents and employees may not participate in or influence discussions or resulting decisions concerning the award of a grant or other financial benefit to:

 Any organization that they or a member of their immediate family represents; or